k2view-academy/K2View-Academy/articles/18_fabric_cdc/05_cdc_consumers_implementation.md

    <web>

-   5. Open the required LU's table properties, on the right pane of the Schema window - when a table is selected, or in the table's window.
+   5. Open the required LU table properties, on the right pane of the Schema window - when a table is selected, or in the table's window.

    6. Expand the Data Change Indexes section, where the added CDC consumer will be shown as a new subsection.